Design Challenge: Design a solution for a problem which may arise in the future in New York City.

 Future Steps

-If I had more time, I would have conducted more extensive usability testing—specifically observing how strangers interact through the prototype and exchange food in real-life scenarios.
-This would have helped me identify opportunities to enhance the user experience, with a focus on safety, trust, and enjoyment.
+I also would have liked to conduct further user testing, especially observing how strangers interact through the prototype and exchange food in real-life scenarios.
+This would have helped uncover opportunities to improve the experience—particularly around safety, trust, and overall enjoyment.